 Family members, who are affiliated with non-Department of State agencies and posted to U.S. missions abroad, are subject to their agency regulations, procedures and funding, and should seek guidance from their agency regarding funding and enrollment procedures.

 Department of State family members can take advantage of the extensive Commercial Skillsoft General Library (formerly FasTrac).
 The library is available on the Internet via the FSI Learn Center.
 Students receive a password (valid for one year) that includes access to over 2,300 courses ranging from Information Technology to Management.

 Enrollment may be done on FSI’s intranet (OpenNet) site by the Department of State employee who will create an account on behalf of the family member.
 Alternatively, a password may be obtained by writing to the FSI registrar’s office at FSIRegistrar@state.gov.

 Once a family member has a password, he/she can access the FSI Internet site at fsitraining.state.gov.
 Non-Department of State family members should check with their agency for similar resources.

 Many posts offer a Language Training Program and/or a Language Grant Program that provides money for grant-sponsored trips intended to immerse students in language and culture.
 Family members should check with their post on the availability of these programs.

 GEI Workshops at Embassies and Consulates (Overseas)

 The Global Employment Initiative (GEI) offers workshops on a variety of employment topics at embassies and consulates overseas.
-Check to see if your post (or next post) has a Global Employment Advisor.
+Family members should check with post to find out if there is a Global Employment Advisor (GEA).
 Recent workshops held overseas have covered areas such as resume writing, interviewing skills, continuing education, nursing, ESL, tax issues, and transitioning back to Washington, DC.